It was 2008, and the world had just gone bananas.

 Here’s a tidbit that’s almost too convenient: Helen’s grandpa helped write the Heinemann NZ Dictionary.
 A love of words obviously runs in the family.

 After years in the advertising world, where she worked as a copywriter in Auckland, Wellington and New York, Helen got tired of her glamorous, award-winning life and decided to start a business.
-Words for Breakfast was the result, and almost a decade later, it’s still going strong.
+Words for Breakfast was the result, and over a decade later, it’s still going strong.

 A talent for copywriting and eye for strategy have made Helen the go-to woman for her clients.
 She’s equally comfortable whipping up a witty radio ad, crafting smart business copy for a website, or creating a clear, effective strategy to guide a client’s marketing.

 Although she loves words, these days Helen does less of the hands-on writing.
-She spends her days meeting with clients, briefing her writing team, and ruthlessly editing copy until every word is perfect.
+She spends her days running copywriting courses, meeting with clients, briefing her writing team, and ruthlessly editing copy.

 Rowena keeps things on track at Words for Breakfast.
 She’s the one chasing up wayward copywriters, communicating with clients, making sure projects run without a hitch and managing our operating systems.

 Her digital nous and knack for building great client relationships come from more than a decade in the sales and digital marketing sphere, including positions at MSN in Auckland and Yahoo in both London and Sydney.

 Jemima has worked as a librarian, an advertising copywriter, and a primary school teacher.
 It is not a coincidence that all these jobs involve words.